petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 and so naturally
 we also don't want to require them to be cloud computing administrators.

+What I propose is something akin to training wheels for Git with support for large files built in.
+Git provides a solid and performant back end.
+It just needs a transparent but opinionated wrapper on top to provide an onramp with clear guardrails to get beginners used to saving the full histories of their projects.
+Once users feel comfortable using it in easy mode, they can start doing more advanced things if desired.

-GitHub is typical place to share Git repositories, and researchers will typically use GitHub to host their code (because GitHub is designed software development), siloing it from the rest of the project materials.
+GitHub is the typical place to share Git repositories, and researchers will typically use GitHub to host their code (because GitHub is designed software development), siloing it from the rest of the project materials.
-What we need is a GitHub for science---a place to store, collaborate on, and share research projects (all files, not just code) throughout their entire lifecycle.
+What we need is a GitHub for research---a place to store, collaborate on, and share research projects (all files, not just code) throughout their entire lifecycle.
-[Hugging Face](https://huggingface.co/) is a similar platform for machine learning.
-We have plenty of options for sharing artifacts once they're complete, but not many that facilitate work in progress.

-This new platform needs to be built for research, not just software.
+Further, the platform's data model needs to be tailored to science.
 Instead of interacting with repos, forks, and commits, we need an app with a data model that deals with figures, datasets, and publications.

-What we need is a simpler version control solution geared towards research that works for all the different file types researchers use, so they can all be kept in the same single repository.
-We also need a place to store and collaborate on all of these files that is not primarily designed for software development.
+[Hugging Face](https://huggingface.co/) has done something similar for machine learning.

 It should also be fully open source, since GitHub is not, and its centralization represents a risk